Code-Institute-Submissions/TenburyWellsRFC/README.md

 - The news articles and contact information where taken from the club's current [Pitchero Site](https://www.pitchero.com/clubs/tenburyrufc).
 - The navbar was taken and adapted from [Bootsnipp](https://bootsnipp.com/snippets/kl8Q3).
-- The code for the text blocks on the squad page was taken and adapted from [w3schools](https://www.w3schools.com/howto/howto_css_image_text_blocks.asp)
+- The code for the text blocks on the squad page was taken and adapted from [w3schools](https://www.w3schools.com/howto/howto_css_image_text_blocks.asp).
+- The code for the modal on the contact page was taken and adapted from [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_modal.asp).

 ### Media